-Cornell University: Recently installed a 30-megawatt CHP system.
+Cornell University: Installed a 30-megawatt CHP system.
 You can read about system information, construction details, and industry reference articles online.

 The following resources explain the fundamentals and link to technical information about CHP:

 Roughly 65% of fuel energy content entering a conventional electricity generating station is rejected as heat.
 CHP systems use most of this heat, increasing total system efficiency to 80% or higher.
 They produce thermal energy for buildings or processes and simultaneously generate electricity.
-Additional information is available on the U.S. Department of Energy Federal Energy Management Program CHP Basics page.
+Additional information is available on the U.S. Department of Energy Advanced Manufacturing Office CHP Basics page.